Department of Taxation and Finance

 Line 24

-The amount of income tax imposed is the amount of income tax you computed on your return for the Canadian province minus any credits allowed against this tax.
+The amount of income tax imposed is the amount of income tax you calculated on your return for the Canadian province minus any credits allowed against this tax.
 Do not include the tax on income that is taxed by the Canadian province but is not taxed by New York State.
 Do not enter tax withheld, estimated tax payments, or payments of balances due on this line.

 Do not include on line 24 Canadian federal tax imposed.